 - Device management: supporting configuration, provisioning and diagnostics of devices.

-The OCF Developer Kit shows how to set up an IoTivity development environment on a Raspberry Pi 3 board.
-This kit provides you with a Raspberry Pi 3 board and additional hardware to get you started with IoT development using IoTivity APIs and interacting with sensor devices.
-You’ll be building and running the sample client and server applications on the Raspberry Pi 3 board itself.
-You’ll have verified the on-board development environment and tools are set up and working.
-You can go through the sample application source code to see how it works and even make changes on your own to learn and explore more!
+The OCF Developer Training will show you how to set up an IoTivity development environment on a Raspberry Pi 3 board.
+The OCF Developer Kit includes a Raspberry Pi 3 board and additional hardware to get you started with IoT development using IoTivity APIs and interacting with sensor/actuator devices.
+You’ll be generating, building and running the sample server applications on the Raspberry Pi 3 board itself.

 - A Raspberry Pi 3 ($35)